Michael A. Taylor Player Props: Twins vs. Red Sox

 Michael A. Taylor At The Plate

-- Taylor has 15 hits, which leads Minnesota hitters this season, while batting .259 with five extra-base hits.
+- Taylor leads Minnesota in total hits (15) this season while batting .242 with five extra-base hits.

-- In 17 games played this year, he has hit a homer in two of them.
+- In 18 games played this season, he has gone deep in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.